DerGuru/The-Resonant/New Chapters/01 - Part1/P1-06_Night_Thoughts.md

 The thought terrified him more than any monster could.

-Because if it was trueùif he actually had potential, had always had potentialùthen what did that make him?
+Because if it was true - if he actually had potential, had always had potential - then what did that make him?
 Someone who'd given up?
 Someone who'd accepted defeat before even trying?

 A coward?